SkyLostTR/publish-npm-modules/README.md

 - Version your NPM modules with `PATCH | MINOR | MAJOR`
 - Publish your NPM modules
 - Push to GIT
-- Create a GitHub Release with the new tag
+- Create a GitHub Release with the new tag and auto-generated notes

 ## :clipboard: Usage